The Charities and Networks in Association with Churches Together in England (CTE) include a range of 78 different organisations.

 - are represented on CTE’s Enabling Group and have places at the Forum

-Our Bodies in Association build relationships, increase understanding of what it means to be ecumenical, and with their rich range of resources, action, partnerships and focus, they serve the Church’s ever greater unity.
+Our Charities and Networks in Association build relationships, increase understanding of what it means to be ecumenical, and with their rich range of resources, action, partnerships and focus, they serve the Church’s ever greater unity.
 Often from a point of direct engagement with the changing conditions and needs of wider society, their insights also offer a refreshing addition to the churches’ united working, creating new space for the Church’s voice to be heard in the public sphere.

 A key element within Churches Together in England